Allow me to present the ULTIMATE guide to teaching English abroad.

 - Mexico, Central and South America

-These are by far where the most job offers are from.
+These are where most of the job offers come from.

-Big markets for ESL teachers are China, Korea, Japan, Thailand, Vietnam, Indonesia, Hong Kong and Taiwan.
+Big markets for ESL teachers are Korea, Japan, Thailand, Vietnam, Indonesia, Hong Kong and Taiwan.

 There are growing markets in Cambodia, Laos and Myanmar too.